by Bill Grandy

 Weapon style: Longsword or similar style cutting weapon

-Skill level: Intermediate (Students should already understand basic footwork and cutting)
+Difficulty: Beginning to Intermediate (Fencers should already know basic footwork and simple attacks)